benevolent-games/tact/README.md

   - sometimes we use numbers greater then `1`, like for dots of pointer movement like in `pointer.move.up`
   - don't worry about sensitivity, deadzones, values like `0.00001` — actions will account for all that using bindings later on

-### 🎮 sample code modprefixes
-- here at tact, we have this nifty `modprefix` convention
-- consider a keycode like `KeyA`
-    - `ctrl-KeyA` means the "ctrl" modifier was held
-    - `alt-KeyA` means the "alt" modifier was held
-    - `meta-KeyA` means the "meta" modifier was held (command or windows keys)
-    - `shift-KeyA` means the "shift" modifier was held
-    - `ctrl-alt-meta-shift-KeyA` they can stack, but always in this order (the word `cams` helps remind me the valid order)
-    - `x-KeyA` means *no* modifier was held (exclusive)
-    - `KeyA` doesn't care if any modifiers were held or not

 ### 🎮 sample code reference
 - **KeyboardController**
     - any [standard keycode](https://developer.mozilla.org/en-US/docs/Web/API/UI_Events/Keyboard_event_code_values)